 These convenient utensils will be your most-used grilling accessory.
 From placing meat and vegetables on the grates to removing finished food from the grill, tongs are the ultimate tool.
 Grill tongs are longer than standard kitchen tongs and durable enough to with stand the heat of the grill.

 Whether you choose a digital or non-digital thermometer, these devices can help you determine the doneness of your food with ease.
-Instead of cutting into that perfect steak, pork chop or chicken breast and potentially draining all of the delicious juices from the center cut, use a meat thermometer to take the internal temperature of your food.
-Use your grill tongs to hold the meat in place as you poke the thermometer through the side and into the center to test the temperature.
+Instead of cutting into that perfect steak, pork chop or chicken breast and potentially draining all of the delicious juices from the center, use a meat thermometer to take the internal temperature of your food.
+Use your grill tongs to hold the meat as you poke the thermometer through the side and into the center to test the temperature.

 When you're flipping burgers or delicate fish, you want a reliable metal spatula that can easily slide underneath food items without damaging the presentation of your meal.
 Grill spatulas have long, sturdy handles that will help you flip and move food around the grill.